mapbender/mapbender/docs/sources/custom-source-frontend.md

 }
 ```

-For all definitions, there is the additional property `topLevel`.
-Set this to true, if you manage
+For all definitions, there are the additional properties

-your legend on the root layer level.
+- `topLevel`.
+Set this to true, if you manage your legend on the root layer level.
+- `isDynamic`: If set to true, the additional params CRS, BBOX, WIDTH and HEIGHT will be added to the legend url.
+This allows services to only show the legend entries used in the current map view.

 ## Custom layer tree menu item
 The core mapbender supports the following menu options in the layer tree: